There’s an awful lot of Collor in Brazil

 He would welcome foreign capital for conservation projects, he says.
 There is already large-scale reforestation underway, and the possibility of swapping part of Brazil’s external debt for conservation projects should not be excluded.

 “This is what I think we should do,” the President says.
 “We should not reproach one another, one country blaming Brazil, Brazil blaming another country.
 This leads to nothing.
 This is not interesting, it’s sterile, it’s not rational.”

 “We must all sit down together, recognizing the fact that our planet is being devastated and say: ‘Right, how can we help each other?’”

 The roots of violence in Brazil

-But can President Collor and his government really put policies like these into effect?
+But are President Collor and his government really in a position to put policies like these into effect?
 My original question to the President had been not so much about the environment as about violence.
 Chico Mendes was one of many hundreds of victims—generally poor, landless peasants—killed over the last decade by gunmen acting on the orders of ranchers and loggers in Amazonia and elsewhere in Brazil.
-In spite of the notorious and persistent nature of these killings, which have been chronicled in reports by Amnesty International and Brazilian Human Rights organizations, the gunmen and those who contracted them have almost invariably got off scot-free.
+In spite of the notorious and persistent nature of these killings, which have been chronicled in reports by Amnesty International and Brazilian Human Rights organisations, the gunmen and those who contracted them have almost invariably got off scot-free.